synoa/genisys.archetype/README.md

 * Create a new service based on the settings defined in `src/test/resources/projects.basic/archetype.properties`
 * Execute all maven goals as defined in `src/test/resources/projects.basic/goal.txt`

-When all of that was successful you can find the generated `de.synoa.genisys.archetype.test` in `target/test-classes/projects/basic/project`.
+When all of that was successful you can find the generated `de.synoa.genisys.archetype.test` in `target/test-classes/projects/basic/project/test`.

 ## Versioning

 * Change the version when you are done
     * `pom.xml` in attribute `<version>`
     * `README.md` under "Stable"
+    * `README.md` under "Basic / Generate your Microservice by executing" in "-DarchetypeVersion="
     * `src/test/resources/projects.basic/archetype.properties` in key `version`
 * Create a new tag with the version: `git tag -a`